Office-Based Surgery (OBS) Frequently Asked Questions (FAQ's) for Practitioners

 - General Anesthesia – is a drug-induced loss of consciousness during which patients are not arousable, even by painful stimulation.
 The ability to independently maintain ventilatory function is often impaired.
 Patients often require assistance in maintaining a patent airway, and positive pressure ventilation may be required because of depressed spontaneous ventilation or drug-induced depression of neuromuscular function.
 Cardiovascular function may be impaired.

 - Neuraxial anesthesia- is a form of regional anesthesia in which pain sensation is modified or blocked by administration of medication into the epidural space or spinal canal.

 - Major upper and lower extremity nerve blocks are types of regional anesthesia in which pain sensation is modified or blocked to a large area of the extremity by the administration of medication around the nurse supplying that region of the extremity.

 * Reflex withdrawal from a painful stimulus is NOT considered a purposeful response.

 It is the intended impact/level of sedation of the patient that determines the need for accreditation and provision of care consistent with ASA standards.
-Please note that neither specific medications nor specific routes of administration are mentioned in the statute.
+Please note that neither specific medications nor specific routes of administration are mentioned in the statute or the ASA definitions.

 Health Care Professionals Subject to the OBS Laws

-There are dentists who are dually licensed as physicians.
-All physicians are affected by this law and therefore a dually licensed MD/DDS, when practicing medicine, may only perform OBS in an OBS accredited practice.
+There are practitioners who are dually licensed as both dentists and physicians.
+All physicians are affected by this law and therefore a dually licensed MD/DDS or MD/DMD, when performing procedures that fall within the scope of practice of medicine in conjunction with the identified levels and types of sedation/anesthesia discussed above, may only perform these procedures in an OBS accredited practice.

 The determined accrediting agencies are: